Tormak9970/Decky-QuickStart/README.md

 ## Good Practices
  - All custom styling rules should be wrapped in a scoping class with the name of your plugin in it
- - Use Decky Frontend Lib (DFL) where ever possible, to reduce maintenance required for your plugin.
+ - Use [Decky Frontend Lib](https://github.com/SteamDeckHomebrew/decky-frontend-lib) (DFL) where ever possible, to reduce maintenance required for your plugin
- - Notify users when errors occur
+ - If you find new components, PR them to DFL so others can use them and they won't break in the future

-## Some Additional Tips
+ - Notify users when errors occur in your plugin
- - Validate your settings after they are loaded on the frontend, sometimes weird things happen to your settings file
+ - Validate your settings after they are loaded on the frontend, sometimes weird things happen to your settings file, or users try to edit them by hand
- - Always define fallbacks for settings when loading them
+ - Always define fallbacks for settings when loading them, and check for errors

 ## Adding a Git Submodule